Spam and Phishing

 Fordham University will never ask you to provide personally identifiable information (PII), such as your Fordham ID number (FIDN) via email.
 As a rule, do not send any PII through email.
 If you receive such a request via email, contact IT Customer Care.

-Spam is email you do not wish to receive.
-Most spam is commercial advertising, and its content is often inappropriate and sent to a large number of recipients.
-Spam can also be sent via instant messaging applications, cell phone texts, blogs, web forums, and other types of electronic media.
+Spam is irrelevant or inappropriate messaging sent online to a large number of recipients.
+It can be sent via email, over text, in messaging apps, and other types of electronic media.

 Attackers may compromise legitimate email accounts belonging to people you know or to @fordham.edu addresses by sending phishing email from these accounts.

 Fordham Gmail is scanned for suspicious content.
-For more information, see our pages on spam filters and TAP (Targeted Attack Protection), for faculty and staff, which analyzes and blocks in real-time malicious URLs and attachments.
+For more information, see our pages on spam filters and Targeted Attack Protection (TAP), for faculty and staff, which analyzes and blocks in real-time malicious URLs and attachments.

 Identify fraudulent emails